HVAC Training Schools in Oregon – Degrees & Certification

 Not only is HVAC a high-growth and relatively lucrative industry, but there are also plenty of trade associations to support these workers with training, networking, and legal advocacy.
 By illustration, the Oregon Air Conditioning Contractors Association (ORACCA) represents HVAC-R equipment manufacturers, distributors, vocational schools, and contractors in the industry.
 ORACCA provides valuable NATE training, seminars on management topics, a monthly newsletter, and discounts on industry essentials.

 Additionally, the Oregon Plumbing-Heating-Cooling Contractors Association lobbies on behalf of HVAC workers with regulatory agencies (e.g., OSHA, Building Codes Division).
-Its three main focuses are growth, apprenticeships, and regulatory overreach, all central to the success of people in this business.
+Its three main focuses are growth, apprenticeships, and regulatory overreach, all central to people’s success in this business.

 There’s one mandatory certification for all people who handle refrigerants, which are environmentally sensitive compounds: the EPA Section 608 certification, discussed in the credentialing section below.

-This guide examines some of the HVAC training programs in Oregon, as well as the expected occupational growth, salary prospects, and credentialing in the state.
+This guide examines some of Oregon’s HVAC training programs and the expected occupational growth, salary prospects, and credentialing in the state.

 Featured Online Programs